Hermzy14/farmingSim/protocol.md

 possibility for good error handling and ensuring data integrity.

 ## Types, constants

-TODO - Do you have some specific value types you use in several messages?
-Then you can describe them here.

 We have set specific values for the different message types.
 These are used to identify the type of message that is being sent.
 Message Type Values:
 - REQUEST_SENSOR_DATA = 0x01